dingaaling/citi-map/README.md

  ```
  This is what will be used to push to the database

-6. On the firebase UI, go to the Realtime Database page and select Create Database to start logging data.
+6. On the Firebase console, go to the Realtime Database page and select Create Database to start logging data.
-7. Choose whether you want a test database or a production ready one
+7. Choose whether you want a test database or a production ready one (Start with test in order to test logging data)
 8. Choose a suitable region for your project (If most of the users will be in the US, choose US-central-1, for example)
-9. In your terminal run `yarn build` and `firebase deploy.
-10. Now, if you log data through your app, you should be able to see them in the firebase realtime UI (See attachment below)
+9. Now, if you log data through your app, you should be able to see them in the firebase realtime UI (See attachment below)

 <img width="935" alt="Screen Shot 2022-03-10 at 10 22 11 AM" src="https://user-images.githubusercontent.com/26043344/157693849-81603631-9fd6-4f2b-9e61-eb1f32fa74fd.png">

-11. Enjoy collecting and analyzing your data!🚀
+10. Enjoy collecting and analyzing your data!🚀

 ## Examples